-Ernest Hemingway was a journalist, short story writer and novelist who is best known for creating the “iceberg theory”.
+Ernest Hemingway was a journalist, short story writer, and novelist who is best known for creating the “iceberg theory” which influenced 21st-century literature.
 This literary theory states that a writer should say a little but imply a lot, just like how an iceberg sits under the water.
 He was awarded the Nobel Prize in Literature in 1954.
-Throughout his lifetime he published seven novels and six short story collections.
+Throughout his lifetime Hemingway published seven novels and six short story collections.
 He also finished three nonfiction novels.

 Famous Books by Ernest Hemingway

 The Old Man and the Sea was the novel that finally won Hemingway the Pulitzer.
 It is quite short and was written in Cuba over a brief period in 1951.
 The story follows the life and struggles of Santiago, a poor and likeable fisherman who is in the middle of a terrible dry spell.
 It was the last major fiction writing that Hemingway published during his life.